BRIDGE Loans

 Developers and Transitional Projects

 Bridge loans can also help on transitional property deals where the real challenge is timing, not long-term viability.
+If the exit is clear and the equity position makes sense, short-term financing may keep the project moving.

 Why Borrowers Turn to Bridge Loans